 About the Authors

-Dr. Roger Mills is one of the pioneers in the development, testing and application of the Principle-based paradigm in psychology.
+Dr. Roger Mills was one of the pioneers in the development, testing and application of the Principle-based paradigm in psychology.
 He is the author of Realizing Mental Health (1995) and co-author (with Elsie Spittle) of The Health Realization Primer -- Empowering Individuals and Communities (3rd edition, June 2000).
-He has published numerous professional journal articles and is an international consultant, speaker and trainer.
-Dr. Mills is currently Chair and Cofounder of the Health Realization Institute, Inc.
+He published numerous professional journal articles and is an international consultant, speaker and trainer.
+Dr. Mills was the Chair and Cofounder of the Health Realization Institute, Inc.

 Elsie Spittle is an internationally recognized trainer and consultant.
 She was one of the first people to elucidate and teach the Principles upon which the Health Realization understanding is based.
 She is the coauthor (with Roger Mills) of The Health Realization Primer -- Empowering Individuals and Communities, and she is recognized by many practitioners as an expert in personal and professional development.
 Ms. Spittle currently heads her own firm, which specializes in coaching, mentoring and leadership development.
 Visit her website at https://www.3phd.net/